Travel

 SEVIS fee

-Enroll in a full-time course load for Fall 2024
+Enroll in a full-time course load for Spring 2025

 • Undergraduate students must enroll in a minimum of 12 units to be considered full-time, of which at least 9 units must be in-person/hybrid.